Kong/docs.konghq.com/app/docs/0.10.x/loadbalancing.md

 added, not modified nor deleted.
 To change a target, just add a new entry for the target, and change the `weight` value.
 The last entry is the one that will be used.
 As such setting `weight=0` will disable a target, effectively deleting it from the balancer.
+Detailed information on adding and manipulating targets is available in the `target` section of the [Admin API reference][target-object-reference].

 The targets will be automatically cleaned when there are 10x more inactive entries than active ones.
 Cleaning will involve rebuilding the balancer, and